dqian96/connect/README.md

 This allows for easy hand/finger recongition.

 * Finger/Hand Tracking (extracting relevant data):
 Although some signs in ASL use facial expressions as "part of the sign", signs generally utilize the hands and fingers exclusively.
 For this project, we only considered the hands and fingers of the person making the sign.
-An open source library was used to draw contours around the hands and fingers (a contour is a set of points outlining the hands/fingers).[1]
+An open source library was used to draw contours around the hands and fingers (a contour is a set of points outlining the hands/fingers).
 Each frame in the video was mapped to a set of 3D contour points.

 * Delimiting Signs (semantic filtering/grouping of data):
 There are no specific delimiters used in ASL to separate one sign (word) from another.
 For Connect, we made the assumption that hands slow down/stop at the start and end of a sign.
-We created an algorithm that is able to consistently separate one word from another based on this assumption.[2]
+We created an algorithm that is able to consistently separate one word from another based on this assumption.
 Using this algorithm, contiguous frames were grouped together when they were believed to be part of one word/sign.
 Frames where no sign was detected were labelled as "empty frames" and pruned.